List of Slovenia international footballers: Players

 Boštjan Cesar is the all-time most capped player for Slovenia with 101 appearances between 2003 and 2018.

 Milivoje Novaković (80 appearances, 32 goals) is the most capped forward for Slovenia and the second best goalscorer behind Zlatko Zahovič.

-Goalkeeper Jan Oblak has captained Slovenia in the most matches (58), and is also the most capped goalkeeper of all time.
+Goalkeeper Jan Oblak has captained Slovenia in the most matches (60), and is also the most capped goalkeeper of all time.

 Samir Handanović was the most capped goalkeeper for Slovenia until 2025, when he was surpassed by Jan Oblak.

 Prior to debuting for Slovenia in 1992, Darko Milanič earned five appearances for the Yugoslavia national team.

-Benjamin Šeško, the youngest player to appear for Slovenia.
+Benjamin Šeško, the youngest player to score for Slovenia.